mhn17/sensornode/README.md

 			</webCam>

 4. Run application
-Use "gradle run" to build and run the application.
+Use "gradlew run" to build and run the application.